Sifu Yang boss guide: How to defeat ‘The Leader’

-Sifu’s boss battles are the hardest fights in-game and none are harder than the final boss, ‘The Leader’ Yang.
+Sifu’s extremely tough boss battles will put your skills to the test, and none are worse than the final boss, ‘The Leader’ Yang.
 Here’s how to beat him.

-Sifu is a game that demands you master its combat mechanics if you’re going to get far.
+Sifu is a game that needs you to master its combat mechanics if you’re going to get through it in one piece.
 This is the best way to survive the game’s difficult boss battles.
-Sifu’s final boss is Yang ‘The Leader’ and he’s easily the toughest fight in the game.
-He’s also the last obstacle for you to overcome before you beat Sifu’s story mode.
+Sifu’s final boss is Yang ‘The Leader’ and he’s easily the hardest fight in the game.
+He’s also the final obstacle for you to overcome before you beat Sifu’s story mode.

 The key to beating all bosses in Sifu is learning when to dodge, parry, and counter their attacks.
 It also helps to learn their moves and discover when each boss leaves themselves open.
 This can be done by studying their moveset for openings during battle.